borninthedark/spider-2y-banana/README.md

 ```

 GitHub Actions will:
-1. Build the Docker image
+1. Build the container image with Buildah
+2. Scan with Trivy for vulnerabilities
-2. Push to Azure Container Registry
+3. Push to GitHub Container Registry (GHCR) with Podman
-3. Update GitOps manifests
+4. Generate build attestation
-4. ArgoCD will automatically sync and deploy
+5. ArgoCD will automatically sync and deploy

 ## 📂 Repository Structure